oracle/terraform-provider-oci/website/docs/d/core_virtual_circuits.html.markdown

 * `is_bfd_enabled` - Set to `true` to enable BFD for IPv4 BGP peering, or set to `false` to disable BFD.
 If this is not set, the default is `false`.
 * `is_transport_mode` - Set to `true` for the virtual circuit to carry only encrypted traffic, or set to `false` for the virtual circuit to carry unencrypted traffic.
 If this is not set, the default is `false`.
 * `oracle_bgp_asn` - The Oracle BGP ASN.
+* `provider_remote_region` - The OCI's FastConnect MultiCloud Provider/Partner remote region name associated with the Oracle Cloud Infrastructure region.
+To get the list of associated provider remote region use the ListProviderRemoteRegions operation
-* `provider_service_id` - The OCID of the service offered by the provider (if the customer is connecting via a provider).
+* `provider_service_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the service offered by the provider (if the customer is connecting via a provider).
 * `provider_service_key_name` - The service key name offered by the provider (if the customer is connecting via a provider).
 * `provider_state` - The provider's state in relation to this virtual circuit (if the customer is connecting via a provider).
 ACTIVE means the provider has provisioned the virtual circuit from their end.
 INACTIVE means the provider has not yet provisioned the virtual circuit, or has de-provisioned it.
 * `public_prefixes` - For a public virtual circuit.
 The public IP prefixes (CIDRs) the customer wants to advertise across the connection.
 All prefix sizes are allowed.
 * `reference_comment` - Provider-supplied reference information about this virtual circuit (if the customer is connecting via a provider).
 * `region` - The Oracle Cloud Infrastructure region where this virtual circuit is located.
+* `remote_account_id` - Customer's account on Provider/Partner cloud (AWS, GCP or any other)
 * `routing_policy` - The routing policy sets how routing information about the Oracle cloud is shared over a public virtual circuit.
 Policies available are: `ORACLE_SERVICE_NETWORK`, `REGIONAL`, `MARKET_LEVEL`, and `GLOBAL`.
 See [Route Filtering](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/routingonprem.htm#route_filtering) for details.
 By default, routing information is shared for all routes in the same market.
 * `service_type` - Provider service type.
+* `shared_connection_uuid` - The Shared unique identifier for the connection between the multicloud interconnect providers
 * `state` - The virtual circuit's current state.
 For information about the different states, see [FastConnect Overview](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/fastconnect.htm).
 * `time_created` - The date and time the virtual circuit was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`
 * `traffic_mode` - The current traffic mode for the Virtual Circuit.
 This indicates whether the traffic is drained for the associated Virtual Circuit or not.